tmikus/memory-pool/README.md

 The following example creates a homogeneous memory pool. `objectFactory` function creates a new EMPTY instance of the object to store in the memory.
 Memory gets filled with the specified amount of elements of the same type.
 In this example it's 1024 objects of a type `foo`.
-It's REALLY important to add `memoryAddress` property to the object.
-It's necessary for allocation and de-allocation of objects.
-Library is not checking it because of the performance cost of this check.
+Library adds a custom field to the class '\_\_memoryAddress\_\_' which is used for performance reasons.
+Make sure your objects are not overwriting that field or MemoryPool will break.
 ```javascript
 function foo()
 {